empjustine/ntlmaps/trunk/readme.txt

 banner rich evironment.

 This is a beta version, so I expect it to have bugs.
-If something goes wrong, first e-mail me and ask.
-Then I'll tell you what to do, depending on the symptoms.
+If something goes wrong, please log a support request on the sourceforge.net project page.

 Please read this file to the end, it contains useful installation instructions and other information.